itod/yourbugreportsucks/README.md

 I'd like to share what I've learned so you can write great bug reports too!

- ***Why should I care about writting great bug reports?* you ask.**
+ **«*Why should I care about writting great bug reports?*» I hear you ask.**

 You've taken the step of contacting the devloper to report the bug, so clearly, you want this bug to be squashed.
-The best thing you can do to help is to write a great bug report.
+The best thing you can do to help, is to write a great bug report.
 This will vastly increase the chances that the bug will get fixed in a timely manner.

-And honestly, it only takes a few extra minutes. *Turns Out*™, writing a great bug report is easy.
+And honestly, it only takes a few extra minutes. *Turns Out*™, writing a great bug report is easy!

 ---